-Its action on the shoulder is primarily through its function as a rotator cuff muscle providing glenohumeral stability.
-The rotator cuff applies a concavity compression upon the head of the humerus that allows for stabilization of the humeral head during shoulder abduction.
+The infraspinatus muscle's action on the shoulder is primarily through its function as a rotator cuff muscle providing glenohumeral stability.
+The rotator cuff applies compression upon the head of the humerus that allows for the stabilization of the humeral head during shoulder abduction.
 The muscles of the rotator cuff provide opposing forces to balance the movement of the shoulder.
 The infraspinatus is involved in anterior-posterior force balance as the infraspinatus provides the posterior force and the subscapular provides the anterior force.
 When there is a deficiency in the rotator cuff muscles (in other words, a torn infraspinatus tendon), the humeral head would elevate partially out of the glenoid fossa, decreasing the efficiency of the deltoid muscles abduction action.

-It also has actions on the head of the humerus.
-The infraspinatus with its insertion at the middle facet of the glenoid tubercle allows it to exert a lateral or external rotational force.
+The infraspinatus has actions on the head of the humerus.
+The infraspinatus' insertion at the middle facet of the glenoid tubercle allows it to exert a lateral or external rotational force.
 This force is synergistic with the teres minor, as it inserts on the inferior facet of the glenoid tubercle.
 Compared to the other rotator cuff muscles, the infraspinatus has the second-largest anatomic footprint on the humerus.
 The subscapularis has the largest.

-It also acts on the scapula.
-When the shoulder is fixed with its anatomic origin on the medial border of the scapula, it allows abduction of the inferior angle of the scapula; this is termed scaption.
-Scaption makes the scapula more mobile, which helps the other shoulder muscles in allowing for full shoulder abduction.
+The infraspinatus also acts on the scapula.
+When the shoulder is held in anatomic position, the infraspinatous allows the abduction of the inferior angle of the scapula, termed scaption.
+Scaption makes the scapula more mobile, which assists the other shoulder muscles in allowing for full shoulder abduction.

-The infraspinatus is composed of cross-striated muscles.
-It is of mesodermal origin.
-The muscles of the shoulder arise from a common pre-muscle mass that is continuous with the pectoral mass and the common arm sheath known as the upper limb bud.
+The infraspinatus is composed of cross-striated muscles of mesodermal origin.
+The muscles of the shoulder arise from a common early-muscle mass that is continuous with the pectoral mass and the common arm sheath known as the upper limb bud.
 The upper limb bud lies in opposition to somites C4, C5, C6, C7, C8, T1, and T2.
 In the fifth week of development mesodermal cells from these somites travel into the limb bud and form the posterior and anterior condensation.
 The posterior condensation allows the creation of the following muscles: deltoid, supraspinatus, infraspinatus, teres minor, teres major, subscapularis, triceps brachii, anconeus, brachioradialis, extensor carpi radialis longus, extensor carpi radialis brevis, extensor digitorum, extensor digiti minimi, extensor carpi ulnaris, supinator, abductor pollicis longus, extensor pollicis brevis, extensor pollicis longus, and extensor indicis.
-When the embryo is about 11 mm in size, there is a muscular mass of the deltoid that begins to be transected horizontally as the scapular spine is developed and concurrently the acromion, the origin of the deltoid, forms.
-These 2 divides start to give rise to a muscle mass that soon becomes the supraspinatus and infraspinatus.
+When the embryo is about 11 mm in size, the muscular mass of the deltoid that begins to be transected horizontally as the scapular spine develops and concurrently the acromion, the origin of the deltoid, forms.
+This muscle mass further divides to give rise to a muscle mass that soon becomes the supraspinatus and infraspinatus.
 This division occurs in an 11-mm to 15-mm embryo.
 The infraspinatus further separates itself from the teres minor and covers more of the scapula fossa with the development of the embryo, with full coverage of the fossa approximately in a 20-mm embryo.

 The suprascapular nerve (C5-C6) innervates the infraspinatus.
 It originates at the superior trunk of the brachial plexus.
 It runs laterally across the lateral cervical region to supply the infraspinatus and also the supraspinatus.

-In current literature, there are not many variants of the infraspinatus muscle, although it has seen to be fused with the teres minor.
+In current literature, there are not many variants of the infraspinatus muscle, although the muscle has been found fused with the teres minor in some individuals.

 On physical exam, if there are signs of atrophy of the supraspinatus and infraspinatus muscles, there is usually an associated compression of the suprascapular nerve near the scapular notch.
 This compression can be seen in overhead throwing motion athletes such as swimmers or baseball players and also in superior labrum anterior and posterior (SLAP) tears.
 If there is isolated weakness or atrophy of the infraspinatus muscle, there is usually an associated compression of the nerve at the spinoglenoid notch.
-Compression of the nerve at the spinoglenoid notch is usually due to a ganglion cyst.
+The compression of the nerve at the spinoglenoid notch is usually due to a ganglion cyst.
 Atrophy of the muscle may also be due to tendinous ruptures greater than five centimeters or chronic rotator cuff tears.
 Weakness in external rotation of a 90-degree flexed arm may be an indication of rotator cuff tears or tendinous rupture of the infraspinatus.